boathit/boathit.github.io/_posts/2018-12-01-matrix-calculus.md

 comments: false
 title: "Matrix Calculus"
 date: 2018-12-01 12:00:00
-tags: foundation random-topic
+tags: foundation vector-calculus
 ---

-> Matrix Calculus.
+> The matrix derivative of scalar function and its applications in machine learning.

 <!--more-->